 The leadership/staff has been tasked to develop a matrix to clearly lay out the different levels of comparison and identify which elements of each set are compared to which elements of the other set, as well as the respective pros and cons of each level of comparison.

 Staff developed a comparison matrix to show the three levels of string similarity review and their respective “pros” and “cons” as conversation starter: Level 1 - Primary + Only Requested Allocatable Variants; Level 2 - Primary + All Allocatable Variants; Level 3 - Primary + All Variants

+One member believes that all three levels guarantee that there will be no confusability, and no level provides better protection than another level in this regard.

 Discussion of Level 1 - Primary + Only Requested Allocatable Variants: